Causes, symptoms and treatment options for neck pain and cervical spine conditions

 While nonsurgical treatment for neck pain can be effective, especially in the short term, sometimes surgery for neck pain is necessary.
 Your doctor will discuss all treatment options with you so you can decide which option you are most comfortable with.

 At Laser Spine Institute, we offer minimally invasive spine surgery to help treat common degenerative spine conditions.
-For conditions in the neck, we offer minimally invasive decompression surgery, which is our most common type of cervical procedure, and in severe cases, minimally invasive stabilization surgery, both of which are safer and effective alternatives to traditional open neck surgery.
-To learn more about the advantages of our minimally invasive procedures, contact Laser Spine Institute today.
+For conditions in the neck, we offer minimally invasive decompression surgery, which is our most common type of cervical procedure, and in severe cases, minimally invasive stabilization surgery, both of which are safer and effective alternatives to traditional open neck surgery.^ To learn more about the advantages of our minimally invasive procedures, contact Laser Spine Institute today.
+We can also provide a free MRI review* to determine if you are a candidate for our minimally invasive procedures.